eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 that implies that the Relying Party is not trustworthy.
 The User should not approve the presentation of any data in that case.

-The Wallet Unit will present the all approved User attributes, and only these, to the Relying Party Instance.
+The Wallet Unit will present the approved User attributes, and only these, to the Relying Party Instance.

 ##### 6.6.3.6 Relying Party Instance verifies the authenticity of the PID or attestation